 Instead, buy some clothing that you like and feel good in, and then, should your size change, go do the same thing all over.
 I’m not suggesting you shop at Neiman Marcus and spend a thousand dollars through this process.
 Rather, let me encourage you that even with $50 at Target or on the TJ Maxx (or Marshall’s, both my faves) clearance rack, you can get a few great pieces to get you through a season in whatever size you wear, today.
 And, friend, that’s okay, no matter what size it is!

 Rule Three: Release the Shame.
 That Tag Doesn’t Determine Your Value.

 We recently watched the Wizard of Oz.
 The part that I love is when the wizard is exposed as just an average man, speaking into a voice amplifier behind the curtain.
 He shouts, “Pay no attention to the man behind the curtain!” to cover for his lack of actual power.

 Friends, pay no attention to the number on the tag.
 It’s just a number.
-Though its voice may be loud and dominant.
+Though its voice may be loud and dominant in the clothes that don’t fit.
 It may sound like it has authority, but it doesn’t.
 A size is only a size.
 A number.
 A metric by which they cut clothing.